Skip to content

 What sort of tools do digital project managers use?

 The answer will vary from organization to organization.
-At the very least, they’ll use a project management tool like Workamajig to manage the overall work of the project.
+At the very least, they’ll use a project management tool like Workamajig to manage the overall project.

 Given the importance of Gantt charts in the project management process, they might also use a Gantt chart software if their PM tool doesn’t already offer one.